KurtOtto90/Final_Project/README.md

 ## Result of analysis
+- In our Random Forest Regression model, the MAE for the ytest_pred came out to be 11183482.
+Compared to the mean revenue of 65358375, the MAE is not as low as we would like to see in an ideal scenario.
+The MAE was close to 17% of the mean revenue.
+Below is a graph of how the observed revenue compares to the predicted revenue. - - This is a good visualization of how the two sets of data overlay using the Random forest regression model.
+The feature importance ranking shows us what features played a significant factor in the predictive analysis.
+As suspected budget and popularity features play a strong role.
+- Comparing models against each other can show us which one performed better as a predictive analysis but they can also validate each other to a certain extent.
+We can see the correlation matrix below backs up what the feature importance scores showed us using random forest regression.
+Likewise the Multiple Linear Regression results have a test score and a train score that are nearly identical when only weighing features budget and popularity.
+- To maximize revenue for a potential movie the best combination would be an animated movie with a large budget that would be released in the month of June, and test well with audiances.

 ## Recommendation for future analysis
+- Look into how movie ratings may affect total movie revenues
+- Re-assessing and expanding theory/question, framework or model you have addressed in your research
+- Look at how actors may affect movie box office performance

 ## Anything the team would have done different
+- Looked into how movie ratings or star actors could affect revenue.
+- Bigger dataset, the ability to expose more features to feed your data, and identify outliers.

 ## Description of Communications Protocols: